Completed projects

 “The Family” (head: Prof. Dr. Mathias Rohe) as part of the European FP-7-Project „Religious Diversity and Secular Models in Europe – Innovative Approaches to Law and Policy“ (Speaker: Prof. Marie-Claire Foblets, K.U.
 Leuven).

-- Promotion: European Commission Directorate General Research – Unit L Science, Economy and Society (Seventh Framework Programme)
+- Funding: European Commission Directorate General Research – Unit L Science, Economy and Society (Seventh Framework Programme)

 - Duration: 2010 – 2012 [extended until May 2013]